Comparing Home Equity Loans Versus Lines of Credit

 To minimize interest: With HELOCs, you only pay interest if you borrow money.
 You can open a line of credit and decide not to use it if you want.

 Consolidating debt?
 Consolidating loans like credit cards and auto loans can be risky when you use home equity.
 By pledging your house as collateral, you may turn unsecured loans into secured debt.
 But a home equity loan can convert high-interest-rate debts to a low, fixed rate.
 The resulting savings may be significant—but make sure you don’t go back into debt.
-A home equity loan gives you only one chance to borrow, making it slightly safer than a HELOC.
+If you're susceptible to that, the one-chance home-equity loan is a safer option than a HELOC.